eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ## Compatibility

-HLASM Language Support is supported on Visual Studio Code and GitHub Codespaces.
+HLASM Language Support is supported on Visual Studio Code, GitHub Codespaces and Visual Studio Code for the Web.
+The language server component can be also integrated with other LSP compatible editors (e.g. Neovim).

+#### Restriction

+Bulk and on-demand downloading of dependencies via FTP is not available in the Web extension environment.

 ## Integration with Zowe Explorer